YassineEng/Byte-pair-encoding-Tokenizer-from-scratch/README.md

 ### `src/step_10_bpe_encoder.py`

 Implements the core Byte Pair Encoding (BPE) algorithm.
-This class handles training a BPE model on a text corpus, and then encoding and decoding text using the learned merges.
+This class handles training a BPE model on a text corpus (now configurable via `src/config.py`), and then encoding and decoding text using the learned merges.

 *   **`CustomBPEEncoder` (class)**
     *   **Description**: A BPE encoder that leverages the custom UTF-8 codec and Unicode normalizer.
 It learns merge rules by iteratively combining the most frequent byte pairs until a target vocabulary size is reached.
     *   **`__init__(self, normalizer)`**: Initializes the encoder with a Unicode normalizer and the initial byte-level vocabulary.
     *   **`train(self, text_corpus: List[str], vocab_size: int)`**
         *   **Description**: Trains the BPE encoder on a list of text documents.
 It normalizes the text, converts it to byte tokens, and then iteratively merges the most frequent pairs to expand the vocabulary up to `vocab_size`.
+The `text_corpus` is now sourced from `config.BPE_TRAINING_CORPUS`.
         *   **Parameters**:
             *   `text_corpus` (List[str]): A list of strings to train the BPE model on.
             *   `vocab_size` (int): The target size of the final vocabulary.